firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **Lighting Power:** Dual controllers expose a ≈1.5 A 12 V rail for lighting relays, but singles lack this output; budget fused DC-DC converters instead of stealing from the fan header.[^12][^14]
 - **CAN & Anti-Slip:** Updated harnesses let one single wake another over CAN, yet anti-slip belongs on dual configurations—leaving it active on a solo motor causes low-speed cut-outs with red/green blink codes.[^10][^24]
 - **Bench-start requirements:** Ubox 100/100 controllers refuse to boot from USB-C alone—wire the latching 16 mm start button or a proper low-voltage switch instead of relying on the BMS as a master disconnect.[^start-button]
+- **Plan connector upgrades.** High-power builds now pair 8 mm Amass bullets for battery leads with Juliet signal connectors to keep the shared CAN/power loom tidy on dual-controller installations.[^connector_plan]

 ## Firmware, Logging & Fault Recovery
 - **Version Discipline:** Stick with Spintend’s vetted firmware packages (e.g., 100 A battery limit files) unless you have cooling to exploit the 300 A hardware bins; mismatched binaries raise noise and reliability issues.[^25]